wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 cd kilosort25-spike-sorting/pipeline
 ```

-Before submitting the job, the Slurm job file `spike_sort_slurm.slrm` and the nextflow configuration file `nextflow_slurm.config` need to be edited to specify the relevant directory paths and cluster resources.
+Before submitting the job, the Slurm job file `spike_sort.slrm` and the nextflow configuration file `nextflow_slurm.config` need to be edited to specify the relevant directory paths and cluster resources.

 #### 4.a Setting Up Directory Paths

-The following environment variables need modification within the `spike_sort_slurm.slrm` script:
+The following environment variables need modification within the `spike_sort.slrm` script:

 - **DATA_PATH**: Specifies the location of your input data.
 - **RESULTS_PATH**: Defines where the pipeline will store the generated output files.